 By cutting out local intermediaries and dealing directly with international buyers, they hoped to improve the quality of life for themselves and their families.
-Since that humble launch Fairtrade bananas has blossomed – both for the farmers of El Guabo, who sold 45 million pounds of bananas in 2013 – and for Fairtrade bananas in general.
+Since that humble launch Fairtrade bananas have come a long way for the farmers of El Guabo, who now export 23,000 boxes of Fairtrade bananas each week, with half of those also certified organic.

 A stormy past